Multilingual portals

 On the "Expert" tab, the expert attribute "primarykey" is set to yes.

 When data records are entered, both primary keys need to be populated with values so that errors do not occur when the data is processed.
-To do this, the language data field can be connected to an edit field in the hidden area.
-The input field is preallocated with the current portal language via its binding.
+To do this, the language data field can be linked to an input field in the hidden area.
+The input field is pre-assigned with the current portal language via its binding.

-A common scenario for this is using multilingual master data, such as statuses, categories, in moving data records via a reference.
-If a reference to a data group with two primary keys is created, the session variable "Language" must be assigned for the primary key.
-The other primary key will be left with the setting "Will be created automatically".
+A common scenario is the use of multilingual master data such as statuses or categories via a reference in transaction data records.
+If a reference to a data group with two primary keys is created, the session variable "Language" must be assigned for the language key.
+The other primary key is left at "Is created automatically".

 Using the reference, Intrexx will now always provide the corresponding language text in the browser.